How is your energy today on a scale of 1 to 10?

 I ask my clients this question each time I see them.
 I ask myself the same question too.

 Last weekend, I was totally wiped out in a “I need to do absolutely nothing” kind of way.
-I was exhausted.
 I went to see my acupuncturist (the fabulous Alison Arden) who, as she took my pulse said “hmmm, running on nearly empty” as I then proceeded to fall asleep on her very comfy couch whilst she stuck needles in me.

 I’m not always great at taking my own ‘Invest in Rest’ advice.
 Nor are my clients who often resist my recommendation to do less.
 They’re busy women, with full-on jobs, families, houses, pets and a million other things to manage.
 Sound familiar?
 It’s not always feasible to take time-out.
 I get it.
 I live in the real world too.